Directed by James A Contner

 - Earlier Buffy slams the door on Kakistos, saying she's bought them a little more (Kakistos punches through the door) time?

 - Territorial Smurfette: This is Buffy's initial reaction to Faith's arrival.
-There are female Scoobies, but none of them is a Slayer.
+There are other female Scoobies, but none of them is a Slayer.
 To her credit Buffy gets over this issue quickly, which is just as well because Faith has some issues of her own.

 - That Came Out Wrong: Willow sharing a few pointers on kindling a romance with Scott Hope, such as "make conversation" and "do that thing with your mouth that boys like."
 Buffy looks horrified, and Willow hurriedly explains that she meant Buffy's smile, before giving up and looking reproachfully at Oz: "You're supposed to stop me when I do that."Oz: I like it when you do that.